docsforadobe/premiere-scripting-guide/docs/item/trackitem.rst

 **Description**

-The ending time of the trackItem.
-Note: This may differ, from the trackItem's out point.
+The visible end time of the trackItem in the sequence, relative to the beginning of its corresponding sequence (NOT the sequence zero point).
+Note: This may differ from the trackItem's out point, which is relative to the source.

 **Type**